 2. Don’t buy your email lists

 When you buy your email list, you're sending emails to people who haven't opted-in to receive your emails.
-This is unethical, and without your audience’s consent, you’ll get low open rates, high bounce rates, and spam complaints.
+This is unethical, and without your audience’s consent, you’ll get lower open rates and higher bounce rates, and spam complaints.
 Over time, poor email results like these could get your emails blocked.

 Check out the “keep your email list healthy” guide for tips to grow your email list.